Oklahoma State vs. Kansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Kansas State has combined with its opponents to score more than 46.5 points in two games this season.
+- Kansas State and its opponents have combined to score more than 46.5 points in two games this season.

-- The two teams combine to score 55 points per game, 8.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 55, is 8.5 points greater than Saturday's over/under.

-- The 35.4 combined points per game that these two squads have allowed this season are 11.1 fewer than the 46.5 total in this contest.
+- These two squads combine to surrender 35.4 points per game, 11.1 fewer than this contest's over/under.

-- The average total in Cowboys games this season is 54.3, 7.8 points above Saturday's total of 46.5.
+- Cowboys games this season feature an average total of 54.3 points, a number 7.8 points higher than Saturday's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 53.0 points, 6.5 more than the set over/under in this contest.
+- In 2021, games involving the Wildcats have averaged a total of 53.0 points, 6.5 more than the set total in this contest.

 Oklahoma State Stats and Trends